Robert Fife: Biography

+Journalism career

 Fife worked as a senior political correspondent for The Canadian Press from 1984 to 1987.
 He spent a decade as the Ottawa bureau chief for Sun Media where he also wrote a regular column.
 In 1998, Fife joined the National Post as its Ottawa bureau Chief.
 In 2002, he became the bureau chief for both the National Post and CanWest News Services.

+In 2002, while at CanWest, Fife published multiple stories incorrectly portraying Maher Arar as definitively associated with Al-Qaeda based on leaked information from unnamed national security sources.
+In September 2006, the Commission of Inquiry into the Actions of Canadian Officials in Relation to Maher Arar, led by Justice Dennis O’Connor found that Arar was innocent, that the Royal Canadian Mounted Police intelligence had been worthless, and that the RCMP had coordinated a smear campaign by leaking false information to the press to keep Arar imprisoned and avoid a public inquiry into its actions.

+On May 14, 2013, he broke the news that Nigel Wright, then chief of staff to Prime Minister Stephen Harper had written a $90,000 cheque to cover the questionable Senate expenses of Mike Duffy.
+On 2019, He also was part of a team of three (together with Steven Chase and Sean Fine), who first broke the story of the SNC-Lavalin Affair In September 2023, Fife and Chase planned to publish a report that Canadian security agencies believed the killing of Hardeep Singh Nijjar was linked to agents associated with the Indian government.
+This prompted Prime Minister Justin Trudeau to make the allegations public through the House of Commons.

+Media and punditry career

 In 2005, Fife became Ottawa bureau chief for CTV News.
 Fife served as the executive producer of CTV News Channel's daily political show Power Play with Don Martin.

-On May 14, 2013, he broke the news that Nigel Wright, then Chief of Staff to Prime Minister Stephen Harper had written a $90,000 cheque to cover the questionable Senate expenses of Mike Duffy.

-On November 19, 2015, it was announced that starting 1 January 2016, Fife was moving on from his role as Ottawa bureau chief for CTV News to serve the same role for The Globe and Mail.
+On November 19, 2015, it was announced that starting January 1, 2016, Fife was moving on from his role as Ottawa bureau chief for CTV News to serve the same role for The Globe and Mail.
 Fife is currently the host of CTV's political panel show Question Period, which will be renamed CTV’s Question Period with The Globe and Mail's Robert Fife in 2016.
+In June 2016, Evan Soloman was named as the new host of the show.